 Occupation or months unemployed

-This question was answered if your ancestor was in school within a year of the census records taken place.
+This question was answered if your ancestor was in school within a year of the census records taking place.

 Unable to read